Amundsen–Scott South Pole Station: Dome (1975–2010)

 During the period in which the dome served as the main station, many changes to United States South Pole operation took place.
 From the 1990s on, astrophysical research conducted at the South Pole took advantage of its favorable atmospheric conditions and began to produce important scientific results.
 Such experiments include the Python, Viper, and DASI telescopes, as well as the 10 m South Pole Telescope.
 The DASI telescope has since been decommissioned and its mount used for the Keck Array.
 The AMANDA / IceCube experiment makes use of the two-mile (3 km)-thick ice sheet to detect neutrinos which have passed through the earth.
 An observatory building, the Martin A. Pomerantz Observatory (MAPO), was dedicated in 1995.
 The importance of these projects changed the priorities in station operation, increasing the status of scientific cargo and personnel.

 The 1998–1999 summer season was the last year that VXE-6 with its Lockheed LC-130s serviced the U.S. Antarctic Program.
 Beginning in 1999–2000, the New York Air National Guard 109th Airlift Wing took responsibility for the daily cargo and passenger flights between McMurdo Station and the South Pole during the summer.

 During the winter of 1988 a loud crack was heard in the dome.
 Upon investigation it was discovered that the foundation base ring beams were broken due to being overstressed.

 The dome was dismantled in late 2009.
 It was crated and given to the Seabees.
-They have it in storage at Port Hueneme, California.
+As of 2025, the dome pieces are stored at Port Hueneme, California.
 The center oculus is suspended in a display at the Seabee Museum there.